armish/ergosome/_posts/2014-10-25-the-road-to-independence-what-it-takes.markdown

 ---
 layout: post
-title:  "The Road to Independence - Part II: What it takes?"
+title:  "The Road to Independence - Part II: What it takes to apply for fellowships"
 date:   2014-10-25 17:00:01
 categories: career
 ---